/* Used to create bullet points on CMS lists by adding matching class to each item */

-Consumption monitoring usually requires an additional meter device and is an option when installing solar.
+Consumption monitoring usually requires an additional energy meter and is an option when installing solar.
 Some solar installations have a meter, whilst others do not.
 If your solar monitoring shows your grid import and export then your system has consumption monitoring.

 If your system doesn't have consumption monitoring, Charge HQ can control charging based on the solar generation, but it can't see what the rest of the house is using.
 The Solar Tracking Margin setting allows you to reserve some solar power for the rest of the house.